We've gained a lot of insights on how and how not to hire for rapid and sustainable growth.

-There is scientific data showing gut feel is our brain processing sensory data we are receiving from someone.
-What we are sensing is not congruent with what we are seeing.
-In other words, the person is telling us what we want to hear and isn’t necessarily sharing the full story.
+There is scientific data showing gut feel is our brain processing sensory data we are receiving from a perceived threat.
+If what we are sensing is not congruent with what we are seeing or hearing then the 'fight or flight' reaction comes into play.

 Should I take references?

-References provide limited insight into the potential success of a hire, unless you know the referee.
+References provide limited insight of a potential hire's chances of success in the role, unless you know the referee.
 A reference without context is useless, but a reference with context can be the difference between hiring a dud or a superstar.